tannerpace/weatherclient/pages/posts/pages/posts/deployment.md

 ### 9. Testing:
 - Access your React app.
-- Trigger an API call and ensure there's no problem in communication.
+- Use  Postman or ThunderClient, trigger an API call and ensure there's no problem in communication.

 ### Conclusion:
 By meticulously following this guide, you can establish a secure and efficient bridge between your React application and the backend, harnessing the reliability of AWS.